hallaji/sasser/README.md

 ## Features

-* Use sass maps structure.
+* Uses sass maps structure.
-* Support both ltr and rtl directions.
+* Makes both LTR and RTL directions.
+* Paints your app as a brush
+* Assets like colors, fonts and devices can be added anytime and simply.
 * Media query
+* MVC frameworks
-* Add a color, font and device simply.
+* Separates color and device based styles from main style sheets.

 ## Documentation